lebretou/Gesture-Nauts/README.md

 #### Local Demo

-Todo: add plot
-run the following command to view it
+Run the following command to view it

 ```
 python web.py